amitsin6h/mozcodepaste/README.md

 ### Run locally

-> 1.In the console, download a copy of the source with git clone https://github.com/amitsin6h/mozcodepaste.git.
+1. In the console, download a copy of the source with git clone https://github.com/amitsin6h/mozcodepaste.git.
-> 2.Enter the new mozcodepaste directory with cd mozcodepaste.
+2. Enter the new mozcodepaste directory with cd mozcodepaste.
-> 3.Make sure you have successfully installed nodejs and npm.
+3. Make sure you have successfully installed nodejs and npm.
-> 4.Install all the modules from package.json using npm install package.json.
+4. Install all the modules from package.json using npm install package.json.